Water Week 2022 – Stormwater Events

 Stormwater Asks for Water Week 2021 Webcast

-Water Week 2021 and the National Water Policy Fly-In will be held virtually again this year.
-To prepare for potential meetings with your Members of Congress, the WEF Stormwater Institute hosted a webcast on Monday, April 19th to discuss the stormwater specific asks in the 2021 Recommendations to Improve the Stormwater Program in the U.S. document.
+Water Week 2021 and the National Water Policy Fly-In was held virtually.
+To prepare for potential meetings with your Members of Congress, the WEF Stormwater Institute hosted a webcast on Monday, April 19th, 2021 to discuss the stormwater specific asks in the 2021 Recommendations to Improve the Stormwater Program in the U.S. document.
 We also explained how you can participate in Water Week and the Fly-In virtually.
+Use the presentation template provided below during your virtual congressional meetings.

 Stormwater Policy Forum Webcasts – Parts 1 and 2